“FREE, WHITE AND OVER TWENTY-ONE”*

 11.1 – VARIOUS VERSIONS ON HIS AGE:

 Unfortunately, unlike most historical figures, just trying to verify his age via official documents has become an almost impossible act.
-Just looking at this photo’s indicates a young boy of around 19 years of age or so.
-But Pictures (especially old black and white photo’s) can be misleading.
+Just looking at this photo indicates a young boy of around 19 years of age or so.
+But pictures (especially old black and white photo’s) can be misleading.

 According to Chief of Detectives W.D.
 Bush:

 “There was an unspoken question in his large, widely staring eyes.
-He was, I judged, about twenty-one years old.” --- Inside Detective (Marihuana Maniac, article) July 1938Which is probably where the newspaper articles obtain his stated age.
-[Note: All local newspaper stories we have seen so far (Tampa Times, Tampa Tribune, Evening Independent etc.) use or state Victors age as being 21.]
+He was, I judged, about twenty-one years old.” --- Inside Detective (Marihuana Maniac, article) July 1938This is probably where the newspaper articles obtained his stated age.
+[Note: All local newspaper stories we have seen so far (Tampa Times, Tampa Tribune, Evening Independent etc.) use or state Victor's age as being 21.]
 [11D]

 Even (the few surviving) FLORIDA STATE HOSPITAL RECORDS simply state his age as being 21 at the time of admission and 38 at the time of death.
 That’s it, --- again, no birth month or date or even a birth year are given.

 All of which begs the question: Why didn’t anyone simply ask Victor when he was born?
 It would have been an easy question to have asked, and a logical one as well.
-Just think of all the paperwork, knowing his exact age would have cleaned up.
-And on Victor’s part, in all probability have been all too happy to have told them.
+Just think of all the paperwork knowing his exact age would have cleaned up.
+And on Victor’s part, in all probability he would have been all too happy to have told them.